 The study, “An Inside View: Car Interior Scenes & Secrets,” is based on in-depth explorations and surveys conducted between March through June 2018.
 A panel of 100 vehicle owners ages 25 to 54 with household incomes of $50,000 and above participated in multi-step photo surveys on vehicle interior storage use, satisfaction, organization, pain points and desired improvements.
 Additional photo surveys confirmed the importance of car interior storage and the “embarrassment factor” of dirty or disorderly vehicle spaces.
 It is available for purchase at Vizionation.com.

 “Drivers spend about an hour and forty minutes in their cars each day,” said Robertson.
 “If cars can’t transport people, pets and belongings in a clean and orderly way, the vehicle ownership experience degrades.
 This is a major pain point for drivers that the auto industry can help ease.”

 Vizionation™ publishes high-value and cost-efficient qual-quant research reports across a wide range of categories and topics.
-Led by career automotive industry and marketing experts, including a co-founder of J. D. Power and Associates, it is the inter-generational consulting and research arm of Boomer / neXt, LLC.
+Led by career automotive industry and marketing experts, it is the inter-generational consulting and research arm of Boomer / neXt, LLC.

 About Pay Your Selfie

 PayYourSelfie, Inc. (“Pay Your Selfie”) specializes in ethnographic mobile surveys that humanize data about people’s attitudes, behaviors and lifestyles.
 It analyzes longitudinal “in-the-moment” photos and survey data from a proprietary panel of 200,000 U.S. consumers, enabling marketers to visualize and better understand their customers' worlds.